 Students enrolled in Aircraft Maintenance (AM) have the option of pursing a two years Diploma or a three years Higher Diploma programme.
 The Diploma programme also leads to an EASA Certificate awarded to those completing successfully the CAT 'A' programme.
-Following the completion of EASA's CAT 'A' programme, a one year maintenance experience is required by the student to become eligible for an EASA
+Following the completion of EASA's CAT 'A' programme, a one year maintenance experience is required by the student to become eligible for an EASA CAT 'A' or a "Maintenance Certifying Mechanic" license.
+This license is mandatory for all aircraft mechanics working on civil aviation aircraft in approved maintenance facilities worldwide.

-Document: Abu Dhabi Polytechnic Catalogue Page No: Revision No: 10 Document No: 43 Revision Date: January 2015
+Document: Abu Dhabi Polytechnic Catalogue Page No: Revision No: 12 Document No: 43 Revision Date: January 2016